ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Framework

 Here, we present the first approach to generate test cases by updating the original evidence with alternative answers.
-Specifically, those alternative answers are proposed by an LLM via prompting.
+Specifically, those alternative answers are proposed by the pivot LLM via prompting.
 Note that the considered seed test cases are open-book correct with the pivot LLM.

 For each question, given the original answer and supportive evidence, we first ask the model to generate an alternative answer that is factually wrong using the following prompt.

 We then instruct the LLM to replace all the occurrences of the original answer with the alternative one.\footnote{Although a simple string match can also do the job, it can make the answer occurring sentences inconsistent with the neighboring context, \eg mismatched pronouns and aliases.}